 First and foremost, the kiss.
 In Empire, after Han rescues Luke from Hoth's frigid climate, Leia plants an uncomfortably long smooch on Luke.
 At the time, no one thought anything of it, but looking back with the knowledge of their relation, it's an awkward incestual moment we'd rather forget.
 If Luke and Leia were planned as siblings, odds are good this scene wouldn't have made the cut in such a family-friendly franchise.

 Nellith, Luke's Other Sister

-Early scripts of Episode 5 bear a few changes, notably a scene where Anakin's spirit reveals a woman named tentatively named Nellith (and not Leia) as Luke's long-lost sister.
+Early scripts of Episode 5 bear a few changes, notably a scene where Anakin's spirit reveals a woman tentatively named Nellith (and not Leia) as Luke's long-lost sister.
 Even when this was scrapped, drafts for a sequel trilogy involved Nellith eventually finding Luke during his time of Jedi training, with Leia presumably combating the Empire elsewhere.

 Here's where most fans leave it; case closed, right?
 Well, despite the weird kiss and alternative sister, creator George Lucas may have considered uniting his male and female leads even before Episode 6.
 Let's examine the evidence pointing towards their connection.

 Yoda's Line About There Being "Another" Hope

 While training, Luke receives a vision of his friends in danger and departs Dagobah against Obi-Wan and Yoda's advice.
 As Luke's ship leaves, Obi-Wan remarks how Luke is their last hope, while Yoda mysteriously responds "no, there is another".